samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 In this post we explored how Stencil allows us to create Web Component without too much effort.
 We used Stencil's syntax to incrementally define a rating component: from the definition of its appearance to the management of interactivity.
 In the end, we compiled the component for using in production and analyzed a few scenarios of integration.

-The final code of the project developed throughout the post can be downloaded from the [GitHub repository](https://github.com/andychiare/rating-stencil-component).
+The final code of the project developed throughout the post can be downloaded from this [GitHub repository](https://github.com/auth0-blog/stencial-rating-component).